anhtumai/yle-dual-sub/README.md

 ## Set up

 Note: This project is still a work in progress, so the setup is a bit manually.
-(It works on my machine already so dont have motivation to give it a proper UI and publish it to Chrome Extensions Store.
+(It works on my machine already so I don't have motivation to give it a proper UI and publish it to Chrome Extensions Store.
 But if there are enough people interested then I will change my mind)

 1. Git clone this project